Driving under the influence can be charged as a felony in California in 3 situations:

 In all other instances, driving under the influence of alcohol is a misdemeanor charge.
 As long as there were no “aggravating factors”, a motorist is charged with misdemeanor “simple DUI” when facing a first, second, or third time DUI case.

-In this article, we will discuss in more depth the instances where DUI is a felony:
+In this article, our criminal defense attorneys will discuss in more depth the instances where DUI is a felony offense:

 - 1. Your DUI caused injury or death to another